DigiDuncan/CSB2023/game/gui/themes/config_readme.txt

 unlock_requirement refers to a value that must be added to persistent.unlocked_themes().

 perf_warning is a warning to the player regarding themes that use heavier assets such as webm backgrounds.

+letterbox_color is the color behind the screen (what you'd see if there's a blank scene or something).